 Growing up, no holiday went unnoticed in our house and I remember especially loving St. Patrick’s Day for a number of reasons.
 My mom would make us green eggs and ham.
-Literally, over the counter antibiotics green eggs.
+Literally, buy viagra online canada green eggs.
 And ham.
 They certainly weren’t naked but as a 6 year old, I loved it.

 I’d write a note the night before to the leprechauns wishing them a Happy St. Patrick’s Day.
 That was never embarrassing until just this moment.
 And then, magically, we’d find a letter, written in riddles, from a leprechaun leading us on a scavenger hunt through the house.
 Clue after clue ending at a stash of candy he left behind.
 It was so clever and everything I hope Amazing Race is whenever I’m finally selected to be on the show.
 Sorry, daydreaming…back to the food.